-4.6 Art
+4.6 Public Art

 Installation of art in downtown and other historic districts creates focal points, destinations and vitality in or near public places, such as landscaped areas, sidewalks, street medians, and pocket plazas.
-The Confederate Monument on West Innes Street and the mural on West Fisher Street are examples of existing art that have become downtown Salisbury landmarks.
+The mural on West Fisher Street is an example of existing art that have become downtown Salisbury landmarks.
 The mural illustrates how blank walls or surfaces can provide a suitable framework for installation of artwork.
 Design review of art installations in historic districts should be content-neutral while ensuring that the overall scale, durability of the piece and manner of installation are compatible with the historic character of the district.